crowdstrikedcs/secuPy/README.md

 Final Masters project at The University Of Mississippi

-AI Tool to analyze network traffic in the effort to decect botnets.
+AI Tool to analyze network traffic in the effort to detect botnets.

 secuPy uses KNN clasification to identify Botnet traffic on a psuedo live network setting.
 The classifier is trained on the CTU-13 dataset specifically in scenario 1 with the Neris Botnet.

 Built with python 2.7

-data.py: loads in an Argus binetflow file and converts it into a txt document so we can simulate network traffic

 loader.py: loads in an Argus binetflow and converts relevant features to numpy arrays/pickles